Quantum.Tech USA 2025

 Dani Couger - Quantum Lead, Lockheed Martin

-Jay Lowell - Principal Senior Technical Fellow, Boeing
+Jay Lowell - Senior Technical Fellow, Boeing

 Elizabeth Iwasawa - Quantum Technology Lead, Leidos